The Difference Between Good Writers & Bad Writers

 Good writers practice.
 They take time to write, crafting and editing a piece until it’s just right.
 They spend hours and days, just revising.

 Good writers take criticism on the chin and say “thank you” to helpful feedback; they listen to both the external and internal voices that drive them.
-And they use it all to make their writing better.
+And they use it all to make their work better.

 They’re resigned to the fact that first drafts suck and that the true mark of a champion is a commitment to the craft.
 It’s not about writing in spurts of inspiration.
 It’s about doing the work, day-in and day-out.